Honda HR-V Interior Layout & Technology | Top Gear

 Advertisement - Page continues below

-The HR-V comes loaded with technological goodies if you want them – there are Apple and Android hookups available as well as the potential for a wifi hotspot.
-The now requisite app that Honda’s whipped up will keep you in touch with the car (perhaps you’re missing it when you’ve left it for the day.
-Perhaps you’ve lost it in a large car park) and even serve as a digital key.
+The HR-V comes with plenty of goodies if you want them – there are Apple and Android hookups (the Apple is wireless as standard, but Android users will need to remember their cable) available as well as the potential for a wifi hotspot.
+The now requisite app that Honda’s whipped up will keep you in touch with the car (in case you lose it in a large car park, for instance) and even serve as a digital key.

 Advertisement - Page continues below